-4. Local Distinctiveness
+4. Local Distinctiveness and Character

-The rich local distinctiveness of the District's landscape and built form should be reflected in the scale, form, scale, mass, layout, design, materials and detailing of proposals for new development.
+The rich local distinctiveness of the District's landscape and character of built form should be reflected in the scale, form, mass, layout, design, materials and detailing of proposals for new development.

-In accordance with Core Policy 13, all development proposals should address the requirements of the Landscape Character Assessment Supplementary Planning Document.
+In accordance with Core Policy 13, all development proposals will be considered against the assessments contained in the Landscape Character Assessment Supplementary Planning Document.

-Proposals creating backland development will only be approved where they would be in-keeping with the general character and density of existing development in the area, and would not set a precedent for similar forms of development, the cumulative effect of which would be to harm the existing character and appearance of the area.
+Proposals creating backland development will only be approved where they would be in-keeping with the general character and density of existing development in the area, and would not set a precedent for similar forms of development, the cumulative effect of which would be to harm the established character and appearance of the area.